n3wt0n03/DSA_SUMMER_ACTIVITIES/ACT-8-BST/README.md

 - Comment unnecessary comments on BST.c

 # CODES TO REVISE:
-- addElement
-- deleteElement
+- BFS Traversal

 Additional Notes:
-- double check the tree if the way we draw and traverse are matched
+- Double check the tree if the way we draw and the output are matched when doing:
+	- Insertion
+	- Deletion
+	- Traversal

+- Double check if our deletion is correct.